-Melbourne is Australia’s fastest growing city, and the cost of real estate and limited availability of accommodation reflect this.
+Melbourne is Australia’s fastest-growing city, and the cost of real estate and limited availability of accommodation reflects this.

 Moving outwards from the city you will find the inner suburbs.
 Density here is lower, and detached and semi-detached homes are available more affordably.
 However, the competition to find a rental can be just as fierce as in the city, especially before a new university term.
 As the many universities around Melbourne attract a large number of foreign students, housing can grow more scarce with the influx of new students before the start of the term.

 Finding a rental or home to buy before arriving in Melbourne can be extremely difficult and in many cases impossible.
 Given the speed at which available rental properties fill and the common practice of auctioning homes for sale, it is highly unlikely that you will be able to secure long-term accommodation before your arrival.
 As many real estate agents and property managers require the individuals who will occupy the residence to sign a lease personally, the use of an agent or representative is not advised.